brunopadz/mammoth/README.md

 ## Ps

 This is not the finest code.
 It is the functionaly-ist code.
+There aren't tests.
+This product may explode at any time.
+No warranties, no returns.
+Please have your pets spayed and neutered.